Beyond Isolated Dots: Benchmarking Structured Table Construction as Deep Knowledge Extraction: AOE Benchmark

-\textbf{$Aca_{\text{0}}$: Citation Context Extraction} evaluates a model's ability to discern precise intellectual lineage.
-Given multiple research papers, models must not only identify potential citation relationships (keyed by \texttt{"Cited paper title"} and \texttt{"Referencing paper title"}) but, more critically, extract the specific \texttt{"Referenced content"}---the exact textual segment within the citing paper that directly pertains to the cited work.
-This demands sophisticated fine-grained textual understanding and contextual reasoning to pinpoint the substantive connection between scholarly articles. \textbf{$Aca_{\text{1}}$: Methodology Performance Extraction} focus on the empirical core of scientific reporting, this task requires models to systematically enumerate reported performance \texttt{\{\{Metrics\}\}} of proposed methodologies within research papers, specifically on a given \texttt{\{\{Dataset\_Name\}\}}.
-This task rigorously tests the model's capacity to locate, disambiguate, and structure experimental outcomes, which are often presented in diverse and non-standardized formats within the research literature.
+\textbf{$Aca_{\text{0}}$: Citation Context Extraction} evaluates a model's ability to identify potential citation relationships (keyed by \texttt{"Cited paper title"} and \texttt{"Referencing paper title"}) but, more critically, extract the specific \texttt{"Referenced content"}---the exact textual segment within the citing paper that directly pertains to the cited work.